-- Each principal shall post, in a place readily seen by students, a notice stating that a student's locker or other storage area may be subject to search based upon reasonable suspicion of possession of prohibited, unauthorized, or illegal materials/objects or substance and may also result in a search of person, possessions, locker and/or vehicle (F.S. §1006.09(9)). - School personnel shall report to the principal/designee the suspected unlawful use, possession, transmittal, sale, or attempted sale by a student of any drugs, tobacco or tobacco related products, nicotine, e-cigarette, vapor devices or similar, OTC or prescription substances, including any alcoholic beverage or inhalant, and shall be exempt from civil liability when making such reports. - If a student has been suspended or expelled for a prior drug offense by any in-state or out-of-state public, private, charter or research school, then the disposition of this offense shall constitute a second offense and the procedures for second offenses shall apply. - Pursuant to F.S. §1006.07(7)(e), if an immediate mental health or substance abuse crisis is suspected, school personnel shall follow policies established by the threat assessment team to engage behavioral health crisis resources. - In the case of a potential change of placement for a student with a disability, the current school's IEP/504 Team must convene as soon as possible and determine appropriate action. - Beginning with the 2022-23 school year, a student who is assigned a Probationary Substance Contract (PSC), will be in breach of that PSC, if that student commits another SBBC Policy 5100, Section III violation for any drug or substance, not including nicotine, synthetic nicotine, or paraphernalia, during the term of the current PSC.
-The student will be issued a ten-day suspension with a recommendation for expulsion or be administratively assigned to a Behavior Intervention Program via the Expulsion Abeyance Office for the subsequent violation.
+- Each principal shall post, in a place readily seen by students, a notice stating that a student's locker or other storage area may be subject to search based upon reasonable suspicion of possession of prohibited, unauthorized, or illegal materials/objects or substance and may also result in a search of person, possessions, locker and/or vehicle (F.S. §1006.09(9)). - School personnel shall report to the principal/designee the suspected unlawful use, possession, transmittal, sale or attempted sale by a student of any drugs, tobacco or tobacco related products, nicotine, e-cigarette, vapor devices or similar, over-the-counter or prescription substances, including any alcoholic beverage or inhalant, and shall be exempt from civil liability when making such reports. - If a student has been suspended or expelled for a prior drug offense by any in-state or out-of-state public, private, charter or research school, then the disposition of this offense shall constitute a second offense and the procedures for second offenses shall apply. - Pursuant to F.S. §1006.07(7)(e), if an immediate mental health or substance abuse crisis is suspected, school personnel shall follow policies established by the threat assessment team to engage behavioral health crisis resources. - In the case of a potential change of placement for a student with a disability, the current school's IEP/504 Team must convene as soon as possible and determine appropriate action.

-USE, POSSESSION, SALE, PURCHASE AND/OR TRANSMITTAL OF TOBACCO, TOBACCO PRODUCTS, NICOTINE, SYNTHETIC NICOTINE, E-CIGARETTES, VAPOR DEVICES AND/OR COMPONENTS OF E-CIGARETTES, VAPOR DEVICES OR SIMILAR
+USE, POSSESSION, SALE, AND/OR TRANSMITTAL OF TOBACCO, TOBACCO PRODUCTS, NICOTINE, E-CIGARETTES, VAPOR DEVICES AND/OR COMPONENTS OF E-CIGARETTES, VAPOR DEVICES OR SIMILAR

-Use, possession, sale, and/or transmittal of tobacco, tobacco products, nicotine, synthetic nicotine, ecigarette, vapor devices and/or components of vapor devices or similar are prohibited.
+Use, possession, sale, and/or transmittal of tobacco, tobacco products, nicotine, e-cigarette, vapor devices and/or components of vapor devices or similar are prohibited.

-A. USE, POSSESSION, SALE, PURCHASE AND/OR TRANSMITTAL OF TOBACCO AND/OR TOBACCO PRODUCTS a.
+A. USE, POSSESSION, SALE, AND/OR TRANSMITTAL OF TOBACCO AND/OR TOBACCO PRODUCTS a.
 Elementary students, (Grades K-5): The student shall be issued a one to two (1-2) day in-school suspension and be referred to the District substance abuse case manager.